 There are many different ways that these ideals can be applied in your backyard, or even on rooftops and balconies.
 This article presents some of the key approaches that work well for a home-scale veganic garden: container gardening, Ruth Stout technique, biointensive, lasagna gardening / sheet composting, forest gardening, permaculture, self-fertilizing gardens, Japanese natural agriculture, square foot gardening, as well as "standard" gardening as we typically know it.
 Many of these techniques aren’t inherently veganic, though they can easily be applied in a veganic way.
 Perhaps one approach will best suit your bioregion, personal situation or available resources, or perhaps you can combine more than one approach to meet your needs.

-Container gardening offers a versatile option for people living in city environments, and can be done veganically by using vegetable compost.
+Container gardening offers a versatile option for people living in city environments, and can be 'e veganically by using vegetable compost.
 Container gardens can be grown on balconies, rooftops, patios, concrete surfaces, contaminated lots, staircases, and suspended from fences, railings and ceilings.
 Fruit-bearing plants, like tomatoes, cucumbers and eggplant, do especially well in container gardens with ample sunlight.
 Learn about making your own self-watering container garden from re-used food-grade buckets and styrofoam coolers, as well as tips for a successful season of container gardening.

 Ruth Stout technique - Permanent mulch